official-tisao/API-management-tools-tech/README.md

-# API-management-tools-tech
+# API-management-tools-technologies
-API-management tools and/or technology
+API-management tools or technologies

 # Top Tools for API Management